55th Paratroopers Brigade: History

 The 55th Paratroopers Brigade is subordinate to the 98th Paratroopers Division.

-The brigade is airborne forces unit within the IDF which over the years has taken part in a number of the IDF operations, including the Battle of Ammunition Hill during the Six-Day War, Operation Stoutehearted Men during the Yom Kippur War, the 1982 Lebanon War and the 2006 Lebanon War.
+The brigade is an airborne forces unit within the IDF which over the years has taken part in a number of the IDF operations, including the Battle of Ammunition Hill during the Six-Day War, Operation Stoutehearted Men during the Yom Kippur War, the 1982 Lebanon War and the 2006 Lebanon War.

 The 55th is famous specifically for being the first Israeli brigade into the Old City of Jerusalem in 1967 and the first to cross the Suez Canal in 1973.

-During the Israeli invasion of the Gaza Strip following the October 7 attacks Hamas led attack on Israel, the Brigade fought in Kfar Aza, eventually clearing the bodies of the Kfar Aza massacre and was then one of the forces which led the IDF operation in Khan Younis.
+After Hamas' October 7 attacks on Israel, the Brigade fought in Kfar Aza, rescuing Israelis from their safe rooms, before eventually clearing the bodies of the Kfar Aza massacre.
+Later in the war it was one the forces which led the IDF operation in Khan Younis, as well as the ground offensive against the Hezbollah terror group in Lebanon.

+In November 2025 soldiers from the Brigade were injured while arresting Al-Jama'a al-Islamiyya leaders in a raid in Beit Jinn, Syria.